 SHOT CALLER – 2017 crime thriller film directed and written by Ric Roman Waugh.
 The film chronicles the transformation of a well-to-do family man into a hardened prison gangster, which he undergoes to survive California’s penal system after he is incarcerated for his role in a deadly DUI car accident.
 The film stars Nikolaj Coster-Waldau, Omari Hardwick, Lake Bell, Jon Bernthal, Emory Cohen, Jeffrey Donovan, and Evan Jones, with Benjamin Bratt, and Holt McCallany.

-THE TAKE – A four-part British television crime drama series, adapted by Neil Biswas from the novel by Martina Cole, that first broadcast on Sky1 on 17 June 2009.
+THE TAKE – A four-part British television crime drama series, adapted by Neil Biswas from the novel by Martina Cole, that was first broadcast on Sky1 on 17 June 2009.
 Directed by David Drury, The Take follows the activities of criminal sociopath Freddie Jackson (Tom Hardy), who has recently been released from prison, only to find that his cousin Jimmy (Shaun Evans) is attempting to make a name for himself on the back of his reputation.
 The series also stars Brian Cox, Kierston Wareing, Margot Leicester and Charlotte Riley among others.

 THREE BILLBOARDS OUTSIDE EBBING, MISSOURI – 2017 crime drama written, co-produced, and directed by Martin McDonagh and starring Frances McDormand as a Missouri woman who rents three billboards to call attention to her daughter’s unsolved rape and murder.
 Woody Harrelson, Sam Rockwell, Abbie Cornish, Lucas Hedges, John Hawkes, and Peter Dinklage appear in supporting roles.

 THE TOWN – Doug MacRay (Ben Affleck) leads a band of ruthless bank robbers and has no real attachments except for James (Jeremy Renner), who — despite his dangerous temper — is like a brother.
 Everything changes for Doug when James briefly takes a hostage, bank employee Claire Keesey.
-Learning that she lives in the gang’s neighborhood, Doug seeks her out to discover what she knows, and he falls in love.
+Learning that she lives in the gang’s neighbourhood, Doug seeks her out to discover what she knows, and he falls in love.
 As the romance deepens, he wants out of his criminal life, but that could threaten Claire.
 2010 crime thriller film co-written, directed by, and starring Ben Affleck, adapted from Chuck Hogan’s 2004 novel Prince of Thieves, following a group of Boston bank robbers who set out to get one final score by robbing Fenway Park.